 This Kootenai River Montana fishing report is being brought to you by Orvis Endorsed Linehan Outfitting.
 This report will be updated weekly to provide current conditions, weather, hatches, patterns, and flows to our local waters and across the state.

-Give a call anytime if you need more Kootenai River details or information on any of our hunting or fishing adventures.
-And please check out our e-commerce site for all Linehan Outfitting branded swag and Orvis gear. https://linehan-outfitting.myshopify.com/
+Give a call anytime if you need more Kootenai River details or information on any our hunting or fishing adventures.
+And please check out our e-commerce site for all Linehan Outfitting branded soft wear and hats and all Orvis gear as well. https://linehan-outfitting.myshopify.com/